timotheosh/naurrnen-website/src/Nations/vulwin-horde.md

 -   **Capiral City:** [Silvethra](../Places/silvethra.md)
 -   **Leader:** [Aravenna Leafwhisper](../Characters/aravenna-leafwhisper.md)

-Nestled on the western border of the Kingdom of Tanquende, the Vulwin Horde is a community of Taurashim, also known as Wood Elves.
+Nestled on the western border of the Kingdom of Tanquende, the Vulwin Horde is a community of Taurashim, also known as Wood Aelves.
 They are renowned for their deep connection with the ancient forests that blanket their territory, particularly Bellgrald Forest, an enigmatic and awe-inspiring realm of towering trees and mysterious creatures.

 **Bellgrald (The Great Forest)**: At the heart of the Vulwin Horde&rsquo;s territory lies the Bellgrald, an expanse of woodland unlike any other in Naurrnen.
 Its colossal trees reach for the heavens, their massive trunks cloaked in moss and vines.
 It is said that within the depths of this forest dwell creatures of both wonder and terror, their existence shrouded in myth and legend.
 Among these woods, ancient and sacred groves are scattered, where the Taurashim conduct their most profound rituals and commune with the spirits of the land.